Bio2Fi/bio2fi.github.io/_pages/members.md

 ### Patrick R. Roehrdanz
-*Moore Center for Science, Conservation International*
+*Senior Manager – Climate Change and Biodiversity, Moore Center for Science, Conservation International*

 <img src="https://github.com/Biodiversity-Forecasting-Institute/biofi.github.io/blob/master/assets/images/Roehrdanz.jpg?raw=true" align = left alt="Patrick" width=200 img style="padding: 0px 10px 0px 0px;"/>

-Patrick R. Roehrdanz is the manager of Spatial Planning for Area Conservation in Response to Climate Change (SPARC) at Conservation International, where he examines how to effectively conserve the world’s biodiversity as species and ecosystems respond to a changing climate.

-Patrick brings over a decade of experience in spatial analysis with a focus on climate change, including species distribution modeling, ecosystem services impact evaluation, climate change vulnerability assessment, agricultural suitability modeling and conservation planning.
+Patrick R. Roehrdanz is the Senior Manager -- Climate Change and Biodiversity at Conservation International, where he examines how and where to effectively conserve the world’s biodiversity as species and ecosystems respond to a changing climate.
+Patrick was the manager of the SPARC project which convened over 150 scientists and conservation practitioners from the mega-diverse tropics through a series of stakeholder engagement meetings to examine how the science of conservation in the face of climate change can be translated to policymaking, management, and implementation.
+Patrick has over a decade of experience with climate change analysis including species distribution modeling, ecosystem services impact evaluation, climate change vulnerability assessments, agricultural suitability modeling and conservation prioritization.
+He is also involved in wide-ranging projects at Conservation International on topic including sustainable supply chain management, ecosystem accounting and valuation, planning for natural climate solutions, mapping the earth’s irrecoverable carbon stocks and prioritization of restoration projects.

-Patrick grew up in Fargo, ND and holds degrees in environmental science and management from University of California, Santa Barbara and geology from Carleton College in Minnesota.
 <br clear="left"/>

 _______________